IdeaBlade/Breeze/Nuget.builds/Breeze.MVC4WebApiClientSample/readme.txt

 a) helps confirm your breeze project is setup properly
 b) demonstrates elementary Breeze application setup

-This package depends upon the Breeze.WebApi package which adds essential Breeze script files and .NET Web Api libraries to your project.
+This package depends upon the Breeze.MVC4WebApi package which adds essential Breeze script files and .NET Web Api libraries to your project.

 This readme covers